 - Muscle spasm

 - Sedation during dental procedures

 Diazepam’s exact mechanism of action is complex.
-In simple terms, diazepam acts in the central nervous system (brain), affecting the release of chemical substances called neurotransmitters.
-Benzodiazepines also decrease muscle spasm by stopping transmission of nerve cells (neurons) and other agents located in the spine and brain (Witenko et al., 2014).
+In simple terms, Diazepam acts in the central nervous system (brain), affecting the release of chemical substances called neurotransmitters.
+Benzodiazepines also decrease muscle spasms by stopping the transmission of nerve cells (neurons) and other agents in the spine and brain (Witenko et al., 2014).

 - Loss control of body movements (ataxia)